The Best Happy Hours in 18 Houston Neighborhoods

 There are two things Houston will never lack: gas station 40s, and happy hours.
 With this in mind, we scoured the streets for the best spots to eat and drink on the cheap after work, then hand-picked the winners in each ‘hood.
 Be warned: With great deals on beers and impressive libations plus food that goes far beyond your average pub grub, these top happy hour spots may have you ditching work a little earlier than usual.
 But your secret’s safe with us.

-When it is: Weekdays, 4-6:30pm
+When: Weekdays, 4-6:30pm

-When it is: Daily specials
+When: Daily specials